 (c).
 Power of attorney, if applicable.

 If you are unable to appear in person, you can appoint another person to file the application on your behalf.
-The Fujian Regulations require that a power of attorney be signed and fingerprinted by the applicant.
+The Fujian Provisions require that a power of attorney be signed and fingerprinted by the applicant.
 It doesn’t specify which fingers of the applicant need to be printed.
 We usually ask clients to use both index fingers.

 (d).
 Any other documents the police station deems necessary

-Documents (a), (b) (c) are specifically required according to the Fujian Regulations.
+Documents (a), (b) (c) are specifically required according to the Fujian Provisions.
 In addition, police stations may ask applicants to provide other documents they deem necessary.
 An example is an enrolment verification letter issued by a university if the applicant was an international student in China.

 How long will it take?

-What a police certificate looks like?
+What a Certificate of No Criminal Record looks like?

 Where to apply?